 Mafenya spoke proudly of his vision and the company’s progress, albeit still in its early stages.
 “As we speak already, we have more than 10 000 quality orders from potential subscribers for SIM cards and devices.
 And we are optimistic that by the end of the month our numbers would have ballooned.
 A good start and a vote of confidence for the new baby,” he said.

-The company’s rollout strategy includes delivering seamless cutting-edge mobile technology solutions to subscribers, making connectivity and usage not only widely accessible and affordable for all, but a hassle-free customer experience.
+The company’s rollout strategy includes delivering seamless cutting-edge mobile technology solutions to subscribers.
+This means making connectivity and usage not only widely accessible and affordable for all, but a hassle-free customer experience.
 While doing this, Texicom also aims to create 6000 direct jobs and business opportunities across the country within the next five years.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need.